EgoAleSum/pycon2018-labs/deploy-docker-azure/README.md

 !IMAGE[Push docker image](Images/PushDockerImage.png)

-7. [ ] Right->click Deploy to Azure App service,
+7. [ ] Expand Registries > Azure > pyconlabs.azurecr.io > <app name>, and then Right->click on the container image Deploy to Azure App service,

 !IMAGE[Push docker image](Images/DeployImageToAppService.png)

 In the series of menus enter:
- - `DockerLab` for the resource group
+ - The second resource, the one that starts with `Resource*` for the resource group
+ - `East US` for the region
  - `DockerLabPlan` for the app service plan name
  - `B1 Basic` for the plan SKU
  - The same `<app_name>` you picked above for the site name